HISPlayer/UnityWebGL-SDK/hisplayer-api.md

   * **public HisPlayerRenderMode renderMode**: Type of texture for rendering.
   * **public List < string > url**: List of the URLs for the stream.
   * **public RenderTexture renderTexture**: Reference to the Unity Render Texture.
+  * **public Material material**: Reference to the Unity Material.
+  * **public RawImage rawImage**: Reference to the Unity RawImage.
+  * **public List <AdsProperties> adsProperties**: List of properties to configure advertisement insertions for each player in the scene.
+  * **public int manifestTimeout**: The manifest request connection timeout, in milliseconds.
+Zero means unlimited.
+Defaults to 10000 milliseconds.
+  * **public int segmentsTimeout**: The segments requests connection timeout, in milliseconds.
+Zero means unlimited.
+Defaults to 5000 milliseconds.

 * **public bool autoPlay**: If true, the players will start playing automatically after set-up.